jmoyers/jmoyers.org/src/content/posts/throughput-reconsidered/index.md

 in my opinion.
 With how fast things are moving, this might be a few months from now though.
 Honestly, I hope as an industry we focus on the "native" experience with keybinds and management systems optimized for the absolute power user.
 We'll get disproportionate impact.
-I think thats why Claude Code is so instantly popular - they're focusing on the hardcore engineer who loves their environment and cares deeply about getting into the flow state.
+I think that's why Claude Code is so instantly popular - they're focusing on the hardcore engineer who loves their environment and cares deeply about getting into the flow state.

 ## Git worktrees